 Hertsmere’s first project with Liberty Create was a waste application.
-Their new system enables them to keep their customers informed via SMS after they have reported an issue.
-Take, for example, a missed bin collection.
-As soon the bin is dealt with, an email is fired out, telling the customer that it is completed.
+The new system enables them to keep their customers informed via SMS after they have reported an issue.
+Take for example a missed bin collection.
+As soon the bin is dealt with, an email is fired out, telling the customer it is completed.

-Previously, at busy times, customers often made multiple contacts about one issue, creating call queues and some even making complaints that they couldn’t make contact.
+Previously, at busy times, customers often made multiple contacts about one issue — creating call queues and some even complaining they couldn’t make contact.
 Now, customers don’t need to chase, because the council proactively updates the customer.

 The removal of duplication has:

 - moved the department from a paper-based system to a fully electronic and agile process

 This application was adapted and extended to include street cleaning and trade bins, as well as missed bin collections.

 It was important to the team at Hertsmere to get staff buy-in on their new systems.
 The forward-thinking approach was introduced by working together and mentoring.
 One Netcall team member met with the team at the Hertsmere depot to map out the process with them.
 The Environment team was also involved in signing off the plan and testing on the test system.

 That engagement meant they could see the benefits and understand the plan.
 Together, Hertsmere and Netcall teams explored issues with the current system, showing staff how these would be eliminated.
 They could see how much time would be saved for their workloads and how much slicker their operations would become.